Does Salt Break a Fast? The Truth About Sodium & Fasting

 Quality matters: Use sea salt or Himalayan salt rather than table salt.
 Table salt is stripped of minerals and often contains anti-caking agents.
 Sea salt retains trace minerals your body needs.

 If you want to be more comprehensive with electrolyte support, you can also eat potassium-rich foods during your eating window (like avocados) and take a magnesium supplement.
+Magnesium follows the same zero-calorie rule as salt — plain capsules are safe, but gummies are not, and the form matters if you take it mid-fast: see does magnesium break a fast? glycinate, citrate and gummies compared.
 But for quick relief during a fast, salt water is unbeatable.

 - Start with salt water if you feel dizzy or lightheaded.
 This is often electrolyte depletion, not true hunger.